Owsla (OWZ-sluh | /'aʊz slə/)

 Logistical Support

 As an extremely small unit with highly-specialized needs, logistical support for the Owsla tends to be limited to small quantities, but expensive.
 In particular, their intelligence and communications equipment is often costly.
-Because there are only up to five of them, they tend to requisition anything else they need directly from the Lapin armouries.
+Because there are only up to five of them, they can requisition anything else they need directly from the Lapin armouries.

 Auxilia